tesseract-ocr/tessdoc/3rdParty.md

-# GUIs and Other Projects using Tesseract OCR.
+# GUIs and Other Projects using Tesseract OCR

 ## GUI